Apoorva-lokhande/DevSecOps-Internship/docs/setting-up-VM.md

 ![image](/pictures/desktop.png)

-In VM box I selected `Jenkins-deploy` to install the server and then clicked on **start**
+In VM box I selected `Jenkins-deploy` to install the server and then clicked on `start`.

 ![image](/pictures/mark.png)

 Then the Select start-up disk window opened and I clicked on the folder which gave a new screen Optical Disk Selector.
-I selected the server image and clicked on Choose after that click on **start**
+I selected the server image and clicked on Choose after that click on `start`.

 ![image](/pictures/optical.png)